thehilmisu/2DGameEngine/README.md

 # 2D Game Engine

-This is a 2D game engine built using C++ and SDL2.
+This is a 2D game engine with an example game written in it built using C++ and SDL2.
 The engine supports various features such as animation, character management, input handling, map parsing, and rendering.

 ## Features